How to Increase Cross-Selling to Grow Faster

 • The success rate of selling to a customer you already have is 60-70%; while the success rate of selling to a new customer is 5-20%.

-So, smart sales leaders focus on how to increase cross-selling to grow faster.
+So, smart sales leaders and manager focus on how to increase cross-selling to grow revenues and profits faster.

 How to Increase Cross-Selling to Grow Faster

 Every sales team would like to realize the increased revenue potential of cross-selling.
-The research and our sales management training point to five factors to do it successfully.
+Data from our sales leadership simulation assessments and our sales management training point to several factors required to do it successfully.

 1. A Value-Added Complement